kzys/8-p.info/v4/src/amazon/index.md

 # Amazon

 I worked for Amazon from July 2012 to March 2023.
-My first office was in Meguro, Tokyo.
+The first two years were in Tokyo, the rest was in Seattle.

 ## Former Amazon folks who wrote about leaving